 Located in St. Mary's Hall on the north side of Georgetown University's 104-acre campus, NHS is well known for its collaborative learning community that fosters close interaction among students, faculty, and staff.

 Currently, about 1,400 students are enrolled in the school's undergraduate, second degree, and graduate programs.

-And throughout the school's four academic departments, there are approximately 100 full-time faculty members.
+And throughout the school's five academic departments, there are approximately 100 full-time faculty members.

 In addition, the school houses a multimillion-dollar research program.
 Faculty investigators receive funding from a variety of agencies.
 Example of current and past funders are: